 A diversity of tree species facilitates the long-term health of the urban forest.
-Lists of tree species deemed acceptable by the City for use in meeting the requirements of this Article are found in Appendix A.
+Proposed tree species shall be those that are native to the region.
+Proposed tree species shall be approved after review by the Zoning Administrator.

 Sec.
 102-C-8-12.
 Public trees.